 - Property owners were unaware that permits were needed;

 - Property owners couldn’t afford to complete the project to code;

 - Property owners didn’t want to pay additional property taxes based on the increased value of their property.

-Whether their intentions were innocent or not, property owners who didn’t pull the necessary building permits for renovations and improvements are putting future owners at risk.
+Whether their intentions were innocent or not, property owners who didn’t submit a building permit application for renovations and improvements are putting future owners at risk.

 The sellers should always disclose information about any unlicensed work, but in many cases, they may not know about it.
 If the work was done before they owned the building, they might assume that the property is completely to code, which means you’re both in the dark.

 What Can You Do?

 Unless you are purchasing new construction, there is always a risk that you are buying a home or commercial building that has had unlicensed work (and even then, that’s no guarantee that it’s ready to occupy).
 A little bit of due diligence in the beginning will save you from a world of stress later on.

 Although you can typically look up an office building’s permit history by contacting the city council department in charge of issuing them, this is not a definitive method.
 Even if you do find that commercial building permits have been issued, there might be other work that was done under the radar.